-Dr Helen Trenos is a lecturer in Theatre, Performance and Acting at the Tasmanian College of the Arts.
+Dr Helen Trenos, formerly Head of Theatre, is now an Adjunct Professor in Theatre at the School of Creative Arts and Media.
 Her major research is in the areas of acting and actor training, drawing on her extensive career as a professional actor working with leading Australian theatre companies and in television.
 Helen is particularly interested in the creative potential of the actor in performance and her recent book, Creativity: the Actor in Performance, draws together years of practice and research.

 |Degree||Title of Thesis||University||Country||Awarded|